unickorn/discordtidal/README.md

 # discordtidal

-### USE AT YOUR OWN RISK!
-This got my main Discord account banned, as I was carelessly using it thinking Discord would warn me before disabling my account and not responding to the appeal.
+> ### :warning: USE AT YOUR OWN RISK!

-### Update: Apparently this wasn't it and the ban was lifted, but still best to be careful!
+> This code is openly abusing Discord's API to upload album covers as "game assets" in real time to a Discord application, which probably wouldn't be good if Discord caught your account doing that.
+I take no responsibility if your account gets terminated using discordtidal!

 Check out the safer branch [here](https://github.com/Unickorn/discordtidal/tree/safer).
 It offers the following:
 - less risk of your account getting terminated
 - much simpler to use, just click on an exe and it works
-- looks way more boring
+- looks much more boring

 ---